 Being a homeowner or renter means paying utility bills.
-The most important and probably largest of your utility bills is your electric or energy bill.
+Your electric or energy bill is the most important and probably the largest of them.

-So, below is a list of the best ways to conserve energy to save the most money on utilities.
+So, below are the best ways I found to help save the most money on utilities.

 Disclaimer: This post may contain affiliate links.
 This means I receive a small commission, at no extra cost, if you purchase using the links below.
 Please see my earnings disclaimer for more details.